EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

 ## Test Case 4: Deletes an individual CAPIF Event Subscription with invalid SubscriberId

-  This test case will check that a CAPIF subscriber (Invoker or Publisher) cannot Delete an Event Subscrioption without valid SubscriberId
+  This test case will check that a CAPIF subscriber (Invoker or Publisher) cannot Delete an Event Subscription without valid SubscriberId

 * Pre-Conditions: